Things to Do in Palestine

 Ride the Rails

-There’s also the Fall Foliage Brunch Train in November, which includes a five-course meal and a hearty serving of spectacular views.
+There are also the summer evening dates that often have themes such as Wine in the Pines and the Speak Easy Train, which includes a five-course meal and a hearty serving of spectacular views.
 Meanwhile, the Piney Woods Train Excursion carries passengers through the gorgeous East Texas countryside throughout most of the year.

 Palestine, TX 75801